All Episodes

 An illegal alien who killed a nun was on Obama's supervised release program.

-And that and the one who killed that 4.0 beautiful college student, Sarah Root.
+And the one who killed that 4.0 beautiful college student, Sarah Root.

-And then you got the Kate Stanley case by Obama.
+And then you got the Kate Stein case.

-So but the question is if America does not get control of its borders, and Clapper and Comey and Brennan and Steinbeck and Mike McCall and General Allen all say ISIS will infiltrate the refugee population.
+But the question is, if America does not get control of its borders and Clapper and Comey and Brennan and Steinbeck and Mike McCall and General Allen all say ISIS will infiltrate the refugee population and Americans die.

 Oh, yes.

-I already think the New York Times and Teddy Kennedy and everyone who supported the 1965 Act.
+I already think the New York Times and Teddy Kennedy and everyone who supported the 1965 Act, I mean, they have not even gallons.

 So that the Democrats can win elections and so that the rich can have cheaper gardeners and maids.